Find out why I do what I do. Life has certainly thrown me a few curveballs!

-My story, wouldn’t be complete without a shout out to all the people I met along the way that have inspired, supported, and empowered me, from my parents, my friends, the doctors and the physios to the many business owners and various experts I’ve had the pleasure of connecting with and learning from.
+My story so far, wouldn’t be complete without a shout-out to all the people I met along the way that have inspired, supported, and empowered me, from my parents, my friends, the doctors, and the physios to the many business owners and various experts I’ve had the pleasure of connecting with and learning from.

 So where next?

 During my 20-year career, I’ve worked with a wide variety of businesses globally, but my real passion lies in supporting fellow business owners, freelancers and entrepreneurs.

 I’m in my zone of genius when I’m working on SEO and I love helping and guiding business owners, so they can reap its incredible benefits.

 The SEO Accelerator

 To celebrate September 19th in 2019 I created and launched the SEO Accelerator, which takes business owners from SEO stress to SEO success.